 Tablet splitting is the resharding of data in the cluster by presplitting tables before data is added or by changing the number of tablets at runtime.
-In the sections below, three mechanisms for tablet splitting in YugabyteDB clusters are explained.
+Currently, there are three mechanisms for tablet splitting in YugabyteDB clusters.

 In use cases that scan a range of data, the data is stored in the natural sort order (also known as range-sharding).
 In these usage patterns, it is often impossible to predict a good split boundary ahead of time.
 For example: